Location: St Eustatius

 Start Dates: Project is ongoing

-Cost: $525 for the first month + $275 for each additional month – see Costs tab for further details.
+Cost: $525 for the first payment (covers first two months) + $275 for each additional month – see Costs tab for further details.

 - Work with local staff on trail maintenance and monitoring of important species